-Adding color to your braids is a great protective hairstyle that doesn't risk the same potential damage to your strands as coloring them would.
-Fulani braids, like the ones seen here, can give the illusion that black cherry is your hair color because they are woven so tightly at the scalp.
+Adding color to your braids is a great protective hairstyle that doesn't risk the same potential damage as coloring them would.
+Fulani braids, like the ones seen here, can give the illusion that black cherry is your hair color because they are woven tightly at the scalp.

-If you apply dark cherry hair color to pre-lightened strands, there's a chance your first color attempt will pull some of the brighter tones in the bunch, like magenta, which is a beautiful contrast to your black cherry base color.
+If you apply dark cherry hair color to pre-lightened strands, your first color attempt will pull some of the brighter tones in the bunch, like magenta, which is a beautiful contrast to your base color.

-With black cherry hair color, try using color-preserving shampoos and conditioners, as well as heat protectants prior to any styling to keep your color vibrancy alive longer.
+With black cherry hair color, try using color-preserving shampoos, conditioners, and heat protectants before styling to keep your color vibrant.

 A little sheen goes a long way.
-To cheat your way there as your color begins to dull itself out, pick up a shine spray and gloss over your strands to make those amethyst tones really pop out.
+To cheat your way there as your color begins to fade, pick up a shine spray and gloss over your strands to make those amethyst tones pop out.

 There's a lot you can do to keep your strands healthy despite having undergone a color transformation.
 To avoid frizzing, squeeze the moisture out of your hair after showering instead of rubbing it together, and be sure to use a nonabrasive fabric like jersey, cotton, or a microfiber towel.
 Sleeping on a silk pillowcase will also support your strands to be silky smooth.

-To get all-over black cherry hair color you might just need easy all-over glaze that you're able to do yourself from the comfort of your home.
-Brands like Garnier, L'Oreal, Overtone, Wella, and plenty of other renowned companies make both permanent and semi-permanent color options in black cherry that are easily accessible at your local drug store or online.
-Be sure to follow manufacturer's directions for use and cover things up to avoid staining.
+To get all-over black cherry hair color, you might need an easy all-over glaze that you can do yourself at home.
+Brands like Garnier, L'Oreal, Overtone, Wella, and plenty of other renowned companies make permanent and semi-permanent color options in black cherry that are easily accessible at your local drug store or online.
+Follow the manufacturer's directions and cover things up to avoid staining.